SimiaCryptus/MindsEye/README.md

 # MindsEye - Java 8 Neural Networks

-This project was disigned as a fully-featured neural network library developed using Java 8.
+This project was designed as a fully-featured neural network library developed using Java 8.
 Fast numeric calculations are performed using the JBLAS native library and Aparapi OpenCL kernels.

 **Project Website**
 https://simiacryptus.github.io/MindsEye/